OleCui/paper_SIGDR/README.md

 - <i>parse_args.py</i>: The parameter settings.

 ## How to Run the Code:
 Please firstly download the datasets and unzip the downloaded files.
 Next, create the <code>Datasets/</code> folder and move the unzipped datasets into this folder.
-The command to train GCGB on the B-dataset, C-dataset or F-dataset is as follows.
+The command to train SIGDR on the B-dataset, C-dataset or F-dataset is as follows.

 <ul>
 <li>B-dataset<pre><code>python main.py --dataset = B-dataset</code></pre>